-5.4.1 Eastern Garden
+5.4.2 Eastern Garden on Beryl Avenue

 Located to the east of the Site is the Eastern Garden framed by native trees.
-This area will provide a more intimate space for gathering and passive recreation.
+It is accessible from both the internal street as well as Bakers Road.
+This area consists of lawn and garden areas with trees and shrubs.
+The facades of adjoining dwellings fronting the garden will be softened with wall climbers.
+This space will provide a more intimate space for gathering and passive recreation.
+A rain garden on the western end assists in the sustainable treatment of stormwater.

-Figure 64.
+Figure 69.
 Eastern Garden